kemdict/kemdict/ARCHITECTURE.md

 `kisaragi_dict` is an Org Mode file, and it is turned into JSON through Emacs Lisp.

-`web` is the frontend, made with SvelteKit.
+`web` is the frontend, made with Svelte and Astro.
 It has server side code and is hosted on a server.
-The server side loads the dictionary data then returns what the client side needs to render words.
+The server side loads the dictionary data and renders pages for the client.

-~~`mobile` is an older SvelteKit-based frontend that can be packaged up for mobile via Capacitor.
-This version has a goal of being offline.~~ This has been deleted.
-I still wish to create an offline mobile version.

 Make is used as the task runner.